LukaLambrecht/HH-gridpack-generation/README.md

 **Specific for lxplus:** the installation as detailed above does not work on lxplus, since `CMSSW_10_6_X` is not compatible with the default lxplus architecture.
 Therefore, just before installing `CMSSW`, do `cmssw-cc7` to switch to a suitable container.
 Then follow exactly the same steps as above.
+When ready, you can exit the container again using the `exit` command.

 **Specific for T2B:** some tweaking of the working directory settings seems to be needed (after installation, before running the next steps), probably because of different settings HTCondor between lxplus and T2B.